1fish2/pyenv_test/README.md

 will install a broken kernprof unless you use the pip install option `--no-binary :all:`.

-_The problem only happens under pyenv._
+_The problem only happens with a Python installed by pyenv._

 ## Steps to reproduce on Mac OS X